 Luck versus Skill in the Cross-Section of Mutual Fund Returns: Reexamining the Evidence

-Can fund managers beat the market?
-This is a key economic question as well as an important practical issue for investors.
-However, prominent academic research offers conflicting answers.
-Even though Kosowski et al. (2006) and Fama and French (2010) use bootstrap methods to evaluate whether mutual funds outperform, their conclusions are very different.
+Both Kosowski et al. (2006) and Fama and French (2010) evaluate whether mutual funds outperform, but their conclusions are very different.
 We reconcile their findings.
-Fama and French capture the cross-section of mutual fund returns, which is attractive from an economic perspective, whereas Kosowski et al. conduct a fund-by-fund analysis.
 We show that the Fama and French method suffers from an undersampling problem that leads to a failure to reject the null hypothesis of zero alpha, even when some funds generate economically large risk-adjusted returns.
-In contrast, Kosowski et al. avoid the undersampling problem, but substantially over reject the null hypothesis, even when all funds have a zero alpha.
-Hence, the truth about mutual fund performance likely lies between the two findings.
+In contrast, Kosowski et al. substantially over reject the null hypothesis, even when all funds have a zero alpha.
 We present a novel bootstrapping approach that should be useful to future researchers who are choosing between the two approaches.

 Keywords: Performance evaluation, alpha, active management, bootstrapping, market efficiency, fund management, oversampling, undersampling, Type I errors, Type II errors

 JEL Classification: G11, G12, G23, C58